Home > News > Books & Authors > Wall-Bangers & Book Etiquette

 Funny thing is when I look at some of my older books (that I’ve read a 100 times) the spines are creased.
 Now, I try very hard not to do that.

-7. Susan Helene Gottfried says:
+7. Susan Helene Gottfried - Reply

 Yep, I hear you.
 I think it’s the writer in us; we understand how sacred books are.

-8. Miri says:
+8. Miri - Reply

 I highly dislike to mess books up (the girl who spilled a glass of water on my copy of Inkheart was very, very lucky that NO ONE can be mad at her), but I try to keep it in a perspective of, books are meant to be read.
 And if they show signs of that, nothing outlandish, just the slight folds to show that it’s been held and loved, that gives it kind of a personality.
 (My copy of Lirael looks positively pinstriped spine-out, but then, it’s a brick-like paperback.)
 And in the case of the various wear and tear that happens outside my possession, if they tell me how much they loved the book later, they’re usually forgiven.

-However, any time I loan out a book to my sister or someone and I see they’ve dog-eared a corner, I smooth out the corner, write “Don’t fold my pages!” on a stickynote, and stick it to their spot. :)
+However, any time I loan out a book to my sister or someone and I see they’ve dog-eared a corner, I smooth out the corner, write “Don’t fold my pages!” on a stickynote, and stick it to their spot. 🙂

-9. Calenhíril says:
+9. Calenhíril - Reply

 I hate it when I accidentally crack the spine of the book I’m reading.
 I could return most of the books I read to the bookstore and no one would know they had been read.
 I almost never dog-ear pages of books I own, but I will sometimes do it to library books (the horror!) usually because I start reading them right away and have *nothing* to mark them with.
 My magazines always get dog-eared, though.